 We plan to determine whether (1) processing of tax returns and collection of taxes due has been enhanced and (2) taxpayer accounts are being properly monitored for tax collection.
-In addition, we will determine whether standard operating policies and procedures have been established.
+We will also determine whether standard operating policies and procedures have been established.